tkubica12/governance-automation/README.md

   - On 80% Owner is informed
   - On 100% all VMs in resource group are stopped
   - On 120% resource group is deleted and sandbox environment is destroyed
+- There is one drawback you should be aware of due to how budgets are implemented in Azure - start time of budget must not be in distant past (for monthly budget it must be first of current month) when budget is created.
+So if you create budget, 3 months later delete and re-run template, you need to modify start time.
+This does not have negative effect on budget itself.

 ## Terraform
 Current automation can be found in Terraform/sandbox
 - inputs.tf contains map of sandboxes (in my example research1 etc.) with certain required parameters such as OwnerId (object ID of user account or AAD group), OwnerEmail (to be written to tag) and monthly budget amount
 - supportInfra.tf deploy automation infrastructure to react on budget overspend.
 This contains storage account (used to store Azure Functions deployment code), Azure Functions with PowerShell and Action Groups